feathersjs/docs/guides/basics/starting.md

 npm install @feathersjs/feathers --save
 ```

-> __Note:__ All Feathers core modules are in the `@feathersjs` npm namespace.
+> __Note:__ All Feathers core modules are in the `@feathersjs` namespace.

 ## Our first app

-Let's create Feathers application with a simple messages service that allows to create new messages and find all existing ones.
+Now we can create a Feathers application with a simple messages service that allows to create new messages and find all existing ones.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "JavaScript"